glmmTMB is an R package for fitting generalized linear

 )

-(or the equivalent for remotes::install_cran()
+(or the equivalent for remotes::install_cran()).

-library not found for -lgfortran
+library not found for -lgfortran or

-you may need to follow these
+library not found for -lquadmath you may need to follow these

-instructions to update your Fortran compilers.unsupported option '-fopenmp'
+instructions to update your Fortran compilers.unsupported option '-fopenmp'you need to turn off OpenMP

-compilation by adding the line SHLIB_OPENMP_CFLAGS=
+compilation by adding the line SHLIB_OPENMP_CFLAGS= to your

-file.
+~/.R/Makevars file.
 If you’ve already done step #1 this

 file will already exist; use a text editor to add the line above.